temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

 * `--activity-id` (string) -
-  Activity `ID` to complete.
+  Activity ID to complete.
   Required.
 * `--result` (string) -
-  Result `JSON` for completing the Activity.
+  Result `JSON` to return.
   Required.
 * `--identity` (string) -
   Identity of the user submitting this request.